One Step to Efficient Synthetic Data: Discussion

 \section{Discussion}

-In this paper, we proposed a simple method of producing synthetic data from a parametric model, which approximately preserves efficient statistics ensuring optimal asymptotics.
+We proposed a simple method of producing synthetic data from a parametric model, which approximately preserves efficient statistics.
 We also provided evidence in Section \ref{s:distribution} that the one-step synthetic data results in a distribution which approaches the true underlying distribution.
 Both of these properties are in contrast to the common approach of sampling from a fitted model, which we showed results in inefficient estimators and inconsistent synthetic data.
-Our one-step approach is also widely applicable to parametric models, requiring mild regularity conditions, and is both easily implemented and highly computationally efficient.
-Our approach also allows for both partially synthetic data, as well as differentially private fully synthetic data by incorporating a DP efficient estimator.
+Our one-step approach is also widely applicable to parametric models and is both easily implemented and highly computationally efficient.
+It also allows for both partially synthetic data, as well as differentially private fully synthetic data by incorporating a DP efficient estimator.

 Besides synthetic data, there is also promise for using the one-step approach for hypothesis tests as well. \citet{barber2020testing} showed that one can produce powerful and accurate hypothesis tests by conditioning on an efficient statistic for the null model.
-However, their approach is likelihood based and requires MCMC methods for implementation.
+However, their approach is likelihood-based and requires MCMC methods for implementation.
 In problems with high-dimensional latent variables such an approach is inapplicable, for example in differential privacy where the entire private database is latent.
-The one-step approach offers a computationally efficient alternative, which we demonstrated in Section \ref{s:DPtesting} gives a more accurate and powerful test that the parametric bootstrap.
-We also showed in Section \ref{s:regression} that the one-step method has a much improved computational complexity compared to the method of \citet{barber2020testing}, even in the simple case of linear regression.
+The one-step approach offers a computationally efficient alternative, which we demonstrated in Section \ref{s:DPtesting} gives a more accurate and powerful test than the parametric bootstrap.